We offer LOW COST & AFFORDABLE Spay and Neuter Monday through Friday!

 - Vital Signs Monitor

-Vaccines are required for surgery, and must comply with our hospital protocol.
+Vaccines are required for all surgeries, and must comply with our hospital protocol.

 Wearing an e-collar will prevent your pet from licking at any sutures.